No, that's not Shaquille O'Neal on patrol with a sidearm in downtown York.

 "These are great tools that allow us to multiply our force downtown," he said.
 "And it builds relationships when people stop to ask about it."

 The T3 was a gift to the city from PeoplesBank.
+The unit is described as a three-wheeled electric standup vehicle, and comes complete with lights and a siren.

 The bank's director of marketing, Nathan Eifert, said at an outdoor press conference at city hall on Thursday that after donating several Segway vehicles, PeoplesBank wanted to continue to aid local police.